 Build a forever home

 Are you ready to be part of a life-changing event?
 You can help build or repair homes locally or abroad through the Thrivent Builds program.
-Find a build in your area or find a trip to join.
+Find a build with your local Habitat affiliate or find a trip to join.